phlippieb/resume/resume.md

 - Developed sowftware as a native iOS engineer as well as other technologies and paradigms across mobile, frontend, and backend to deliver quality software on diverse client projects
 - Led inter-organisational teams, cultivated deep client relationships, and fostered an internal culture of continuous learning
-- Designed and hosted workshops, educating graduates about best practices regarding clean code and maintainability at industry level

 ### Client projects